devthedud3/devthedud3/README.md

 ## Introduction

 Hey there!
 I'm Corey, a Product/Platform Engineer with a diverse skill set encompassing Web Development, Data Processing, and Application Development.
 With over 5 years of hands-on experience, I excel in building software and analyzing data to drive business success.
-I specialize in developing models and reactive websites with a strong emphasis on UX/UI design, utilizing React and Node to deliver cutting-edge solutions.
+I specialize in developing models and reactive websites, emphasizing UX/UI design, while utilizing React and Node, or RoR, to deliver cutting-edge solutions.
 Committed to writing clean and efficient code, I strive to create user-friendly applications that meet the highest standards.
 This repository is a showcase of my work, skills, and projects.

 ## Skills